 Data Quality and Accreditation

 The Canadian Cancer Registry provides a yearly report to each of the provincial and territorial registries that evaluates the quality and comprehensiveness of the data in order to assist the registry in monitoring the quality of their own data.

 NAACCR provides yearly accreditation to cancer registries for the quality, completeness and accuracy of their data.
 The Saskatchewan cancer registry has received Gold Standard Certification from NAACCR for its 2006 cases forward.
 The registry also participates in accreditation through Accreditation Canada.

 All cancer cases are coded according to ICD-O-3 and causes of death are coded using ICD-10.
-Approximately 11,000 new cases of cancer are registered per year, including non-melanoma skin cancer.
-We use Surveillance, Epidemiology and End Results Program (SEER) Multiple Primary and Histology Rules (MP/H) to determine multiple primary cases.
+Approximately 12,000 new cases of cancer are registered per year, including non-melanoma skin cancer.
+We use Surveillance, Epidemiology and End Results Program (SEER) Multiple Primary and Histology Rules (MP/H), and Solid Tumour Rules (STR) to determine multiple primary cases.